Death Penalty Investigator

 - Investigating the facts and circumstances of the offenses for which clients are charged;

-- Uncovering, understanding, and documenting the social history of clients, including instances of mental illness, intellectual disability, poverty, substance abuse, and childhood abuse and neglect;
+- Uncovering, understanding, and documenting the social history of clients, including, but not limited to, instances of mental illness, intellectual disability, poverty, substance abuse, and childhood abuse and neglect;

 - Requesting and obtaining records and other documentary evidence;